schellingerhout/schellingerhout.github.io/_posts/2019-10-17-objecteditparttern.md

 end;
 {% endhighlight %}

-Thus our complexity is shifted from our copy constructor and clone methods towards our implementation of an assignment method.
+Thus, our complexity is shifted from our copy constructor and clone methods towards our implementation of an assignment method.

 Here is an example of what our `Assign` method could look like on a complex object